ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-04-hanging-out-with-the-mercedes-gang.md

 ![Campfire](/assets/images/IMG_1470.jpg)

-The perfect place to have a conversation while waiting for our dinner to get ready.
+The perfect place to relax and have a conversation while waiting for our dinner to be ready.

 ![Tajine in the campfire](/assets/images/IMG_1273.jpg)